F47-503/autoemoji/README.md

 For both models we use Logistic Regression with weighted classes.

 `logreg_model_balanced` is binary for main model, and `logreg_model_default` is binary for default-determining model, both models were trained on my dataset.

+###  With script `inference.py` you can run the bot
+`tg_credentials` file is necessary again.
+Script will ask whether you want to use RuBERT or not, then, if message is from chat specified in `group_ids` list, reaction will be sent.